Mysticial/y-cruncher-GUI/Protocol/StatusUpdates.md

 This section details the various status updates that y-cruncher (running in Slave Mode) may send back to the client.

 Most of these serve no functional purpose other than to inform the client of the progress of an operation or a computation.
 GUIs acting as clients don't have to imitate y-cruncher's console output.
-They can do whatever want with these updates.
+They can do whatever they want with these updates.

 **Simple Updates:**
 - [`Status_Line`](#Status_Line)